 Ease of installation

-If you plan on using the shed as a workshop or office, you’ll want to have mains power installed – this will need to be done by a professional electrician.
+If you want to use your shed as a gym, home office or workshop – you’ll want to have mains installed.
+This needs to be done by a professional electrician.

 Is it lockable?